The Hashimoto’s and Iodine Controversy Explained

 So even in the worst-case scenario, which is a negative reaction to the iodine you are taking, it’s only temporary and incredibly rare.

 The prevalence based on my own experience suggests that this type of reaction is probably in the 1 in 5,000 to 1 in 10,000 range.

-To expand on the idea that idea causes problems we also need to include dosage into the discussion.
+To expand on the idea that iodine causes problems we also need to include dosage in the discussion.

 I mentioned above that iodine can cause problems for a select FEW patients with Hashimoto’s (4), and this is true, but this reaction typically only occurs when the dose of iodine taken is sufficiently high.

 In other words, whether or not you react to iodine depends less on your Hashimoto’s status and more on the dose of iodine that you are taking.

 And just like the topic of using iodine in Hashimoto’s, how much iodine you should take is also controversial.